MHultman/pymelcloudhome/README.md

 - **`LoginError`**: Raised when the initial authentication with MELCloud fails.
 This is typically caused by incorrect credentials (email or password) or a change in the MELCloud login page.
 It does not contain an HTTP status code, as it originates from the browser automation process.

-- **`ApiError`**: Raised for any failed API call *after* a successful login.
-This can happen if the session expires, the API endpoint is not found, or the server returns an error.
-This exception contains a `.status` attribute with the HTTP status code (e.g., `401`, `404`, `500`) and a `.message` attribute with the error details from the server.
+- **`ApiError`**: Raised for any failed API call that does not resolve after a potential re-login attempt.
+This can happen if the API endpoint is not found, the server returns an error, or if a re-login attempt also fails.
+This exception contains a `.status` attribute with the HTTP status code (e.g., `404`, `500`) and a `.message` attribute with the error details from the server.

 - **`DeviceNotFound`**: Raised when an operation is attempted on a device that does not exist or is not properly configured.